 Depending on what kind of mayo you use, it is also a good idea not to have any leftovers.
 The store-bough mayo is usually safe, as it's pasteurised, but the home-made one, if made with raw eggs, should be consumed sooner rather than later.
 Do give them a go!

 If you’ve liked my SIMPLE DEVILED EGGS RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-- 4 eggs
+- 5 eggs

-- 1 tsp sweet mustard
+- 1 tablespoon yellow mustard

-- 1 tsp mayonnaise
+- 2 tablespoon mayonnaise

 - a pinch of black pepper